 Monday – Rest

 Week 8 started with a rest day.
-I spent the morning completing yet another application form and then travelled into Birmingham to meet up with Kate at New Street station.
+I spent the morning completing yet another application form and then travelled into Birmingham to meet up with my music teacher at New Street station.
 Well that was the original plan.
-Unfortunately, another signal failure at London Euston – seriously Euston, please sort your useless signals out – meant that Kate’s train was cancelled and I had an hour wait for my train to London.
+Unfortunately, another signal failure at London Euston – seriously Euston, please sort your useless signals out – meant that my music teacher’s train was cancelled and I had an hour wait for my train to London.
 Rather than loitering around the station, I walked to Up & Running and grabbed a copy of RunABC Midlands and bought some energy gels.
 The train journey down to London was awesome, as I got to chat about running for an hour with an ex Olympic long distance runner.I arrived at Euston on time – train miracles can happen – and walked across to Regent Street for my meeting with my mentor.
 Seriously, how chaotic is Regent Street in the summer?
 I couldn’t imagine having to work there.
 A couple of hours later I found myself back in Hardy’s.
 The menu wasn’t as inspiring as usual and they had run out of Shepherd’s Pie, my alternative to fish and chips.
 In the end I ordered the Farmhouse Terrine to start, followed by fish and chips.
 There’s always next time!

 Tuesday – Rest